Waitangi Tribunal: History

-In 1975, protests from indigenous peoples about unresolved Treaty of Waitangi grievances had been increasing for some time, and the Tribunal was set up to provide a legal process for the investigation of those grievances.
+In 1975, protests from Māori about unresolved Treaty of Waitangi grievances had been increasing for some time, and the Tribunal was set up to provide a legal process for the investigation of those grievances.
 Matiu Rata, a Minister of Māori Affairs in the early 1970s, took a leading role in the Tribunal's creation.

 Originally the Tribunal could investigate grievances only since 1975, but in 1985, a law change meant the Tribunal's jurisdiction was extended back to 1840, the date of the Waitangi Treaty.
 The subsequent findings of many Treaty breaches by the Crown in various inquiries led to a public backlash against the Tribunal.
 The Tribunal has often been a political issue in the 1990s and 2000s.

 Originally a Tribunal investigation and report was a prerequisite for a Treaty settlement, but in 1999, to speed up settlements, parliament changed the process so that claimants could go straight to settlement with the Office of Treaty Settlements without engaging in the Tribunal process.
 This was an increasingly popular short-cut to settlement in the face of the slow Tribunal process.
 The deadline for submitting historical claims was 1 September 2008, but contemporary claims can still be filed.

 In late October 2024, the Government appointed retired cabinet minister Richard Prebble and senior insurer Ken Williamson to the Tribunal.
 Kevin Prime was reappointed for a second term.
 Labour Member of Parliament Willie Jackson objected to Prebble's appointment, citing his alignment with the ACT Party's policies towards Māori including the controversial Treaty Principles Bill.